U1457103/Advanced_Web_U1457103_Jhangir_Dastgir/README.md

 Users can add to their own profiles aswell as talk about others.

 Users can only edit/delete their posts if they are the ones who created them.

+Only admin can view 2 Graphs.
+One displaying all users and other Total user posts.

+All authentication working, for users/guests and Admin.

+Code cleanup and comments added.